-The FCDU's financial assets pertain to due from other banks and other resources.
-The FCDU applies the simplified approach, as permitted by PFRS 9, in measuring ECL which uses a lifetime expected loss allowance for other financial assets.
-To measure the expected credit losses, other financial assets have been grouped based on shared credit risk characteristics and the days past due.
-The expected loss rates are based on the payment profiles of receivables over a period of 36 months and corresponding historical credit losses experienced within this periods.
-The forward- looking information on macroeconomic factors are considered insignificant in calculating impairment of the FCDU's financial assets.
+The FCDU's financial assets pertain to due from other banks and other assets.
+The FCDU applies the simplified approach, as permitted by PFRS 9, in measuring ECL which uses a lifetime expected loss allowance for financial assets.
+To measure the expected credit losses, financial assets have been grouped based on shared credit risk characteristics and the days past due.
+The forward-looking information on macroeconomic factors are considered insignificant in calculating impairment of the FCDU's financial assets.